-- Click Grade match to restrict match to 9th grade. - Click Find Matched Samples again and notice that 76 samples were matched by age and grade. - STEP 3: Select method used to equate samples by length. - The ESS scores are based on the 76 age and grade-matched samples selected in STEP 2.
+- Click Find Matched Samples again and notice that 73 samples were matched by age and grade. - STEP 3: Select method used to equate samples by length. - The ESS scores are based on the 73 age and grade-matched samples selected in STEP 2.
 Other measures, however, are affected by this selection.
-Keep the default, Same number of total words. - Click Find Equated Samples. - When presented with the list of matching samples, keep the first selection, 72 samples 294 words, and press OK to close the dialogue box. - Press OK to keep these selection criteria. - Select Database menu \rightarrow Expository Scoring Scheme from the Macro Analysis section of the menu. - When prompted to select what the report is based on, select Entire transcript (the only choice) and click OK.
-There is a delay while the database samples are scanned. - Look at the distribution of Steven's ESS scores compared to his age and grade-matched peers. - 8.
+Keep the default, Same number of total words. - Click Find Equated Samples. - When presented with the list of matching samples, keep the first selection, 69 samples 294 words, and press OK to close the dialogue box. - Press OK to keep these selection criteria. - Select Database menu → Expository Scoring Scheme from the Macro Analysis section of the menu. - Look at the distribution of Steven's ESS scores compared to his age and grade-matched peers. - 8.
 Close all open windows but do not save the changes to Steven's transcript. - Select Window menu → Close All.
 When prompted to save the transcript, select No.